motkeg/linux-design/ex2/ex2.md

 **All** permissions and user / group IDs must be correctly restored.
-Note that CentOS might show some user / groups differently, but numeric IDs (`ls -ln`) must be kept.
+Note that CentOS might show some user / groups differently, but numeric IDs (`ls -ln`) must be kept intact.
 This means that extraction must be run under superuser privileges, so exercise exceptional care.
+Check also the `stage/dev` directory.

-If the `stage` directory exists, it must be removed first after the user confirms the destructive operation, or `--overwrite` is supplied as a script option.
+If the `stage` directory exists, it must be removed first, after the user confirms the destructive operation, or when `--overwrite` is supplied as a script option.

 ## Good luck!